 Check Price on Amazon →

-The Fellowes 8039401 is what a document holder looks like when it is built without compromise.
-The wrought-iron base is genuinely heavy — it does not slide, tip, or vibrate when you flip pages.
-Six angle positions (25° to 75° incline) let you dial in exactly the right tilt.
-The magnetic line guide holds your place and moves smoothly as you work down the page.
+The Fellowes 8039401 is what a document holder looks like when cost-cutting wasn’t the priority.
+The base is wrought iron — actually heavy, not just heavy-looking — so it doesn’t slide or vibrate when you flip pages.
+Six angle positions (25° to 75° incline) let you dial in exactly the right tilt for your eye level and viewing distance.
+The magnetic line guide holds your place and moves smoothly as you work down the page, eliminating the small but constant frustration of losing your spot.

-At $60, it is the most expensive option in this roundup.
-You feel where the money went the moment you handle it.
+At $60, it’s the most expensive desktop option in this roundup.
+You feel where that money went as soon as you pick it up.

 Check Price on Amazon